center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/service_registry_permissions_weakness_check.rst

 This analytic uses the Windows PowerShell logging Event ID 4104 and detects on specific values in the ScriptBlockText field [#f1]_.
 While the specified registry key is core to the subtechnique [#f2]_, the actual observable is the string representation of that registry key inside the script text.
 It is relatively easy for an attacker to obfuscate keywords or values in a PowerShell script.
 For example, the cmdlet ``get-acl`` is defined and included in the Microsoft.PowerShell.Security module, but equivalent functionality can be accomplished with a renamed or custom cmdlet that doesn't require ``get-acl`` exist in the script text.
-The target registry key can be obfuscated in other ways [#f2]_, several of which are below.
+The registry key string can be obfuscated in other ways [#f2]_, several of which are shown below.
 Since the adversary can modify their tools and associated scripts before deployment to evade this analytic, it is **2A**.

 .. code-block::